KellanHiggins/AsciiFBXExporterForUnity/readme.txt

 6. Usually the materials will align, but if you have a FBX in the root area it may create new materials instead of finding the old ones.

 7. Success!
 You now have a brand new FBX file with everything parented correctly.
 Remember rotations in children still don't work.

+NOTE: Sometimes the fbx file imports the materials as recursive instead of project wide for GameObject only export.
+If this happens, delete all the materials and reimport the FBX file using Project-Wide for material search.

 Maya